satchelspencer/thumos/readme.md

 sets are a queryable, updateable collection of multiple models. they sync with the client and the server.
  - `name` set name (usually plural of model name) used in url routing
  - `collection` mongo collection (defaults to `name`)
- - `properties` : object of properties, or [validator](#property-validators). properties can simply be a model or be defined as so:
+ - `properties` : object of properties, or [validator](#property-validators). properties each may have the following options:
    - `valid` : [validator function](#property-validators) that calls back with validity of property
    - `type` : [property type](#custom-property-types)
-   - `listed` : bool if model should be included in list
+   - `private` : true if model should be inaccessable from client
+   - `readonly` : true if client should not be able to modify the property
    - `onchange : function(model, callback)` called on change of value for model callback optionally with new value for *entire* model or error
-   - `compute : function(model, callback)` called on model change, callback sets the value of the property based on the whole model
+   - `compute : function(model, callback)` called on model change, callback sets the value of the property based on the whole model at write time
  - `access` [access module](#access-module) default access controls for entire set
  - `queries` object of set [queries](#queries)
  - `functions` object of custom functions that act on multiple models in a set

-## custom property types
+### custom property types
 property types are passed to thumos as an object with the following properties:
  - `init : function(thumosConfig, props, callback)` called once for this type
    - `thumosConfig` thumos' [config object](#configuration)